 Man convicted of killing carnival boss executed in Alabama

-ATMORE, Ala. — A man convicted of killing his former boss at a traveling carnival nearly two decades ago was executed Thursday night after dropping his appeals and asking to be put to death.
+ATMORE, Ala. — A man convicted of killing the woman who hired him to work with a traveling carnival nearly two decades ago was executed Thursday night after dropping his appeals and asking to be put to death.

 Michael Wayne Eggers, 50, died at 7:29 p.m.
 CDT after receiving a lethal injection at a southwest Alabama prison.

-He declined to give any last words, replying “No ma'am,” when the warden asked.
-He gave a thumbs-up signal to friends and family as the lethal injection began.
-The victim's family did not witness the execution.
+He declined to give any last words, but briefly gave a thumbs-up signal to friends and family as the execution began.
+He was pronounced dead about 35 minutes after the death warrant was read.

-Eggers was sentenced to death for the 2000 strangulation of his former employer, Bennie Francis Murray.
-Prosecutors said Eggers admitted to strangling Murray, who had hired him to work at her concessions business for a traveling carnival, when they got into an argument when she was driving him to his car.
+Eggers was sentenced to death for the 2000 strangulation of his employer, Bennie Francis Murray.
+Prosecutors said Eggers admitted to strangling Murray during an argument after she hired him to work concessions for a traveling carnival.
 Her body was found in Walker County, northwest of Birmingham.

-Following disagreements with his attorneys, Eggers dropped his appeals in 2016 and asked Alabama to quickly schedule his execution.
+In 2016, following disagreements with his attorneys, Eggers dropped his appeals and asked Alabama to quickly schedule his execution.
 In a handwritten filing, he asked judges to allow his “immediate execution in the interests of truth, law and justice.”

 “Michael Eggers is severely mentally ill,” his former attorneys wrote in a petition filed with the U.S. Supreme Court.